-It’s easy to be mixed-up about mixed-use property for sale!
+It’s easy to be mixed up about mixed-use property for sale!
 The sector offers a head-spinning amalgam of residential, commercial, hotel, and retail space; however, each piece harmonizes to form an immediate community.
-Not to mention that mixed-use properties are especially popular in our hometown of Columbus, Ohio, spread across the urban and suburban landscape.
+Not to mention that commercial mixed-use properties are especially popular in our hometown of Columbus, Ohio, spread across the urban and suburban landscape.

-Are you ready to mess around with mixed-use property for sale?
-First, as a prospective investor interested in the mixed-use real estate development concept, you must understand the requirements of these unique community environments and the people inhabiting these structures.
-That’s why our in-depth review of mixed-use space will provide the insight to make a wise investment decision.
+Are you ready to learn about commercial mixed-use property for sale?
+First, as a prospective investor interested in the mixed-use real estate development concept, you must understand what is a mixed use property.
+Also, know the requirements of these unique community environments and the people inhabiting these structures.
+That’s why our in-depth review of commercial mixed-use buildings and mixed use spaces will provide the insight to make a wise investment decision.
 Join us as we explore the benefits of investing in mixed-use properties, survey a cross-section of the different types of properties, scrutinize current trends in the market, and discover why mixed-use property for sale is such a good investment.

 What is Mixed-Use Commercial Property?

-Mixed-use commercial property is either a building or a land development that includes both residential and commercial space.
-For example, a structure that has office space on the ground floor and apartment units on the top floor would be considered mixed-use residential or mixed-use office space.
+Mixed-use commercial property is either a building or a land development that includes residential and commercial space.
+For example, a structure with office space on the ground floor and apartment units on the top floor would be considered mixed-use residential or mixed-use office space.
 As is familiar with most mixed-use properties, the residential portion takes up more square footage than the commercial share.
+You’ll often see the property listed as mixed use commercial residential property for sale or mixed residential commercial property.
+Sometimes the property will be called a multi use commercial building.
+Others call it a mix use property.
 For tenants, mixed-use space is commonly referred to as a live-work space.

-Mixed-use commercial real estate has also become a central piece of urban development planning.
-Developers may combine residential, commercial, cultural, institutional, and even entertainment functions to create a fully-blended multi-use setting.
+Mixed-use commercial real estate has also become central to urban development planning.
+Developers may combine residential, commercial, cultural, institutional, and entertainment functions to create a fully-blended multi-use setting.
 Or, entities can be disconnected entirely, yet co-exist on the same parcel of land.
 Commercial real estate development within the mixed-use sector can take up a single building or span an entire city block or neighborhood.
-Planners can create a theme within a multi-use structure, in which all residents and business owners share an everyday lifestyle, economic status, or cultural vision.
-As an area becomes more populated and industrialized, mixed-use property for sale becomes more valuable and creates a more efficient ecosystem among all inhabitants.
+Planners can create a theme within a multi use commercial building, in which all residents and business owners share an everyday lifestyle, economic status, or cultural vision.
+As an area becomes more populated and industrialized, commercial mixed-use property for sale becomes more valuable and creates a more efficient ecosystem among all inhabitants.

-When carefully planned and executed well, mixed-use real estate can incorporate various types of functions that complement each other.
+When carefully planned and executed well, commercial mixed-use real estate can incorporate various functions that complement each other.